About the Summer Institute

 For a list of frequently asked questions about the institute and the application, please see below.
 For more information or questions, please contact firstname.lastname@example.org

 Frequently Asked Questions

 You will need to provide basic demographics, information on your background and current position, and research/professional interests.
 You will be required to submit a CV and a 1-2 page statement of interest.
 You will also be required to answer one short answer essay (2-3 paragraphs), and provide contact information for one referee who would be willing to provide a reference for you.
-The application process is conducted entirely online and is available here.
+The application process is conducted entirely online and will be available soon.

 WHO SHOULD APPLY TO THE INSTITUTE

 Participants come from a wide range of backgrounds, and have in the past included regulators, lawyers, PhD and law students, media practitioners, technologists, people working in ICT industries, and those working for civil society organizations.
 In an effort to encourage further scholarship and research on issues related to media law and policy, strategic communication, and media and democratization, this year’s Institute seeks, in particular, to identify talented young scholars (PhD candidates and early career academics) working on themes related to regulated and unregulated speech online, digital rights, media activism, and the role of corporations in media policymaking.
 At the same time, the program benefits from a diversity of participants, and applications are also welcome from those working in other areas and as lawyers and those employed by NGOs, government bodies, and regulatory agencies.

 WHO SHOULD I PUT AS THE CONTACT FOR MY REFERENCE?